 Do you work well with them?

 When dealing with any advisor in life, a relationship built on trust matters.
-When it comes to personal finances, this matters even more as this could impact your entire future.
+But when it comes to personal finances, this matters even more as this could impact your entire future.

 Via personal referral

-Nothing beats the power of a referral.
-A referral grants you the assurance that someone you trust has received great value from working with the advisor they are recommending.
+Nothing beats the power of a referral, as it provides reassurance.
+You'll know that someone you trust has received great value from working with the advisor.
 In addition, it gives you first-hand proof that the advisor is reliable and has proven success.

 But don't stop there.
 A referral is only one piece of the puzzle.
 You'll want to make sure the advisor provides 5-star treatment to everyone he/she encounters.
 Be sure to do your research and you can even check online for complaints filed to FINRA (the financial regulatory body).